 The NIHR funds research by contracting researchers’ organisations on behalf of the Secretary of State for Health and Social Care.

 The NIHR will issue a research contract to the institution for signing.
-See an example of an NIHR ODA standard research contract.

 Once returned, the contract will be signed by the Department of Health and Social Care and returned to the institution within a couple of weeks.